gokulchittaranjan/yahoo-group-archiver/README.md

 yahoo-group-archiver
 ====================

+This fork adds the ability to resume the downloads from where it failed (add --resume switch to the ./yahoo.py command).
+It also silently handles errors downloading messages/files so that it doesn't crash the script due to the random errors.

 **Note:** Yahoo now have a ["Get My Data" tool](https://groups.yahoo.com/neo/getmydata) available, which may provide an alternative to this tool, although it was not working at the time of writing.